-The intention of this page is to provide links to sites advertising early career job openings in Economics.
+The intention of this page is to provide links to sites advertising early career job openings and opportunites for post graduate study in Economics.

 The Royal Economic Society does not endorse or warrant any product, service or notice listed in our professional announcements or job openings and assumes no liability regarding these products, services, and notices.